Manaslu Circuit Trek

 Generally it is hot during the day (up to 20ºC) and cool in the evening (average 5ºC) with little wind and occasional rain showers in the afternoon.
 After Lho village, the trail enters the Nupri Region inhabited by Tibetan immigrants, where you will find yourself becoming close to culture, religions and local people.
 The approach towards Larkya La pass begins after Samdo village.
 Crossing the high pass is a strenuous day and the exposure to altitude makes the walking harder and the likelihood of altitude sickness higher, so it is necessary to allow rest days and walk very slowly.
 This day would be a great objective for a fit hill walker with little mountaineering experience.
 The top of Larkya La provides astounding panoramic views of Manaslu, Cheo Himal, himal Chuli and Himlung Himal.
 The terrain is never dangerous or precipitous, it is still just a walk, but requiring the usual care and caution.
 There is no climbing or special equipment required on the Manaslu Circuit trek but it is obviously important to have good equipment and adequately prepared for multi day walking.

-For more information and booking please visit Adventure Alternative - Manaslu Circuit Trek.
+For more information please visit Adventure Alternative - Manaslu Circuit Trek.

 Please note that the required number of participants is at a minumum of 2 and a maximum of 12 participants.
 Nevertheless, it doesn't mean that you have to be a group of 2 to book the trip.